s-amberg/cpla/week02/README.md

 # Exercises Week 2
 Goals of this weeks exercises:
-* You get familiar with language and library features new in C++17
+* You get familiar with language and library features new in C++17:
+..* Apply `std::optional<T>` to `DynArray`
+..* Explore where Class Template Argument Deduction can be applied ..* Use the file system library to query information ..* Simplify a variadic template with fold expressions

 ## DynArray Extension